Mole and Skin Tag Removal in Portland Oregon

-Moles, also called nevi, are dark spots or irregularities found in the skin.
-They come in various shapes and sizes.
+Moles are a common skin concern that can be found anywhere on the skin and are typically brown in color.
+Moles on the skin come in various shapes and sizes.
 Moles can appear anywhere on the skin and can be found in clusters by themselves.
 They can be present at birth or develop over time.
-Many patients choose to have their skin moles removed as a precautionary measure, or because they dislike the appearance.
-For those who want their moles removed for cosmetic reasons, surgical and laser removal are both good options.
+Many patients choose to have their moles or skin tags removed as a precautionary measure, or because they dislike the appearance.

-During your consultation, Dr. Alison will determine what technique is going to be best for you.
-There are three methods used for surgical mole removal: shave excision, punch biopsy, and excision surgery.
+During your consultation we will discuss with you what technique is going to be best for you.
+There are three methods used for surgical mole and skin tag removal: shave excision, punch biopsy, and excision surgery.
 All excision instruments used are surgical and sterile.

 Full Excision — the mole and adjacent skin are removed along with a portion of the underlying subcutaneous skin tissue.
 The skin edges are then sutured to approximate the skin.
 This technique will leave a small surgical incision line.

-Before the procedure, the area is cleaned and injected with a local anesthetic (often lidocaine) into the tissue surrounding the mole.
-This numbs the area for about an hour so you don’t feel the mole being excised.
+Before the procedure, the area is cleaned and injected with a local anesthetic (often lidocaine) into the tissue surrounding the mole or skin tag.
+This numbs the area for about an hour so you don’t feel the mole or skin tag being excised.
 The procedure itself is quick and a topical hemostatic is used to stop bleeding.
 Average procedure time is about 15-20 minutes.